rrnazario/FibonacciClock/README.md

 # FibonacciClock
-A simple Fibonacci clock written in WebForm C#.
+A simple Fibonacci clock written in C# WebForms.

 Q.: How look the time in this clock?
 A.: Like this: